mhofherr/TaskPaperManager/README.rst

 ---------------

 The TaskPaper theme highlights @overdue and @prio(high) in red and bold.
-@Duesoon is highlighted in dark orange.
+@Duesoon is highlighted in dark orange. @SOC is dark blue and bold.
+@prio(high) is light grey.

 KeyboardMaestro
 ---------------